TZKdeveloperIF/Project-TZK-Since2.12/LOG/Order_AI.md

 + Adjust the eject distance of Transport Duty.
 + Add force engine off in AI transport duty script.
 + Add "Repair" and "Rearm" button in Unit Cam.
-## 4.0.5.10
-+ Add 1 parameter "Overwrite rearmData" for player group ***"Buy Equipment"*** order.
-Player can select whether overwrite unit's rearmData via that order.
-+ In player's rearm script, infantry will be searched in rearmDataObj first.
-The array *rearmDataObj* is for recording those units without meaningful type like AI group leader or custom soldiers.
-By now in new ***"Buy Equipment"*** order we allow player overwrite commom soldier's rearmData thus they may be recorded in *rearmDataObj* as well.
-It won't be a burden to make this check since there're few units in player's group.
 ## 4.0.5.09
 + Add 2 extra type parameters for "disengage type" concurrent order.
 + Add "Move Unit" in "AI Strat"